firstbirdtech/api-docs/source/includes/_applications.md

 If the request succeeds, the api will return a 200 response with no body.

-### Errors

-If a Job Application with status IN_PROGRESS is tried to be deleted than the api will return the following response

 > This is an example error

 ```json